microsoft/apim-auth-entraid-with-approles/README.md

 ![Topology](./media/architecture1.png)

 ## Architecture
-For this LAB, given a public API (Conference API), with 2 Operations (GetSessions and GetSpeakers) we will now add Authentication (AuthN) and Authorization (AuthZ), requiring a role of Admin to access GetSpeakers Operation, and role of Member to call GetSessions Operation of API.
+For this LAB, given a public API (Colors API), with 2 Operations ("Get random color" and "Reset colors") we will now add Authentication (AuthN) and Authorization (AuthZ), requiring a role of Admin to access "Reset colors" Operation, and role of Member to call "Get random color" Operation of API.

 To do this, we will create 2 App Roles, APIMAuth.Admins and APIMAuth.Members, and assign users to this App Roles.
-In APIM, we will import the API and will create Policies (validate-jwt) for 2 operations: GetSpeakers and GetSessions.
-For GetSpeakers we will require APIMAuth.Admins App Role, and for GetSessions we will require APIMAuth.Members.
+In APIM, we will import the API and will create Policies (validate-jwt) for 2 operations: "Get random color" and "Reset colors".
+For "Reset colors" we will require APIMAuth.Admins App Role, and for "Get random color" we will require APIMAuth.Members App Role.

 ![Topology](./media/architecture2.png)